codelikeagirlau/intro-to-html-css-js/exercise4.md

 4. In Github, nagivate to your new repository and click the green `Clone or download` button, and copy the **HTTPS** link.

-5. In the Terminal, make sure you're in the folder which is the _parent_ of where you want your web files to live. (for example `~/Projects` from the example in point 3.)
+5. In the Terminal, make sure you're in the folder which is the _parent_ of where you want your web files to live. (for example `~/Projects` from the example in #3.)
 Type in `git clone [your HTTPS repository link]` to copy your repository to your local harddrive.

 > Hint: you can paste with your normal shortcut keys directly into the Terminal

 6. Once cloned, move your files to the repository folder on your local harddrive.
-    _Ask an instructor if you want to discuss this step_
+    _Ask an instructor if you want help with this step_

-7. Stage the file for commit to your local repository by running 'git add .' in your terminal. ( the '.' means you're adding all files in the folder!)
+7. Stage the file for commit to your local repository by typing `git add .` in your terminal. ( the '.' means you're adding all files in the folder!)

-8. Commit the file that you've staged in your local repository by running 'git commit -m "Add existing file"' in your terminal.
-A 'commit' tracks your changes and prepares them to be pushed to your remote repository on github.com
+8. Commit the file that you've staged in your local repository by typing `git commit -m "Add existing files"` in your terminal.
+A `commit` tracks your changes and prepares them to be pushed to your remote repository on github.com

-9. Push the changes in your local repository to GitHub by running 'git push origin "your-branch"'.
+9. Push the changes in your local repository to GitHub with `git push origin "your-branch"`.
 The branch is your HTTPS link you used earlier.

 🎉 **Congratulations!** 🎉
 Your files are now on Github.com!

 Now, we need to make them live on Github Pages:

-1. Go to your repo on Github and click on the 'Settings' tab.
+1. Go to your repo on Github and click on the **Settings** tab.

-2. Scroll down to 'Github Pages' and in Source, choose 'Master' from the drop down menu.
+2. Scroll down to **Github Pages** and in Source, choose **Master** from the drop down menu.

 3. Once saved, you should get a link to your live website!